 We love this boutique hotel because all the rooms, even the most standard category, feel elegant, offering a comfortable space with stately decor.
 Of course, you can always upgrade your room, as some have private terraces and an option for two-bedroom apartments—perfect for families or small groups.
 Bathrooms feel a little small, but that might be because all have bathtub-shower combos and two sinks.

 You'll find Hotel Gravina 51 just steps away from Plaza Nueva, meaning you can walk to all the major sites (plus a few spots often overlooked by visitors).
 In just 10 minutes or less, you can visit the Muelle de la Sal on the waterfront, Plaza del Cabildo, the Catedral de Seville, or Puente de Triana.
-As a bonus, El Arenal and Triana (just 10 minutes away by foot) are perfect for a tapear (tapas walk from bar to bar).
+As a bonus, El Arenal and Triana (just 10 minutes away on foot) are perfect for a tapear (tapas walk from bar to bar).
+Learn more